theonelog/The-Pupeteer/README.md

 # The Pupeteer
- A game I made as a project in my senior year.
-I want to rework it into a game with GUI and actual visual assets in the future using godot.
+ A game I made as a project in my senior year of high school.
+I could clean up some of the code with my newfound knowledge.
+For example, I would make sure to close all the scanners I open and just use 1 for each class to reduce memory usage.
+ I could also work to improve variable names so the code can be more easily understood.